Sailor Moon R: The Movie

+It is the first film installment for the series, and was followed by two standalone sequels, Sailor Moon S: The Movie (1994) and Sailor Moon SuperS: The Movie (1995).

 Plot

 Make Up!
 Sailor Guardians

 Usagi and Chibiusa overhear two girls talking about the Sailor Guardians after they see a poster.
 As the girls debate over the smartest, most elegant, strongest, and the leader of the Sailor Guardians, Usagi grandly claims those titles for herself.
 Chibiusa shakes her head at Usagi's delusion.
 Clips appear from the debut of each Sailor Guardian, and that girl's image song plays in the background.
 When even Tuxedo Mask has been mentioned, and the girls are about to leave, Usagi butts in on their conversation and asks them directly about Sailor Moon.
 The girls give a series of glowing compliments about Sailor Moon, but unlike their analysis of the other Sailor Guardians, they also list her faults.
 After the girls leave, Usagi sarcastically apologizes to the viewers for being a clumsy cry-baby and then bursts into exaggerated tears.